 What Shows Up in a Gun Background Check?

-But despite record numbers of people getting gun background checks, you may still be uncertain as to what exactly what the government is looking for.
-Here's a list of some red flags that may alert the authorities, according to the FBI:
+But despite record numbers of people getting gun background checks on the way to gun ownership, you may still be uncertain as to what exactly what the government is looking for.
+Here's a list of some red flags that may alert the authorities:

-- Criminal convictions that led to imprisonment for one or more years.
+- Felony convictions with a possible punishment for one or more years.

 - Being a fugitive or convicted felon who's not allowed to own guns.